-It is a very simple matter to separate the trends and residuals using where $r_i$ , $v_i$ , $\bar{v}i$ , and $s_i$ are the residual, the petrophysical datum value, and the trends for the average and standard deviation, respectively, all evaluated at the datum location i.
+It is a very simple matter to separate the trends and residuals using where r_i , v_i , \bar{v}i , and s_i are the residual, the petrophysical datum value, and the trends for the average and standard deviation, respectively, all evaluated at the datum location i.
 Thus, the residual is a normalized variable with a variance of 1 and a mean of 0.
-After the trends and residuals have been modeled on a grid, a grid of petrophysical values may be constructed with where $r_g$ , $v_g$ , $\overline{v}g$ , and $s_g$ are the residual, the petrophysical grid value, and the trends for the average and standard deviation, respectively, all evaluated at the grid point location g.
+After the trends and residuals have been modeled on a grid, a grid of petrophysical values may be constructed with where r_g , v_g , \bar{v}g , and s_g are the residual, the petrophysical grid value, and the trends for the average and standard deviation, respectively, all evaluated at the grid point location g.

-$$r_i = \frac{v_i - \overline{v}i}{s_i} \tag{9}$$
+$$r_i = \frac{v_i - \overline{v}i}{s_i} , \qquad (9)$$

-$$v_g = r_g S_g + \overline{v}g \quad , \tag{10}$$
+$$v_g = r_g S_g + \bar{v}g \tag{10}$$

 Geostatistical analysis and stochastic simulation of the residuals are easier than working with the petrophysical data directly, because the mean and variance of the residuals are automatically stationary at the same scale with which variations in the trends have been modeled.
 This produces several simplifications.
 First, interpretation and modeling of the experimental semivariograms are easier in the absence of long-range features.
 Second, if the petrophysical data are not Gaussian the residuals are frequently closer to a Gaussian distribution, placing less of a burden on Gaussian transformation methods.
 Last, although various methods have been proposed for direct stochastic simulation of a nonstationary variable (for example, sequential Gaussian simulation with an external drift, Deutsch and Journel, 1998) these methods are more complex, and most do not allow for nonstationarity of the variance.
-Stochastic simulation of residuals defined by equation 9 will still imply an assumption that the semivariogram of the residuals is stationary.
+Stochastic simulation of residuals is stationary.
 This in turn implies an assumption that the normalized semivariogram shape of the original petrophysical variable is stationary, but not necessarily its sill.
 This assumption appears to be a good one in carbonates (Jennings, 2000; Jennings and others, 2000).